wcgordon1/lamplighter/manuscript/publish/ch18_Door_Propped_a_Thumb.md

 "I understand exactly what I'm asking."
 Bram's voice had gone clipped now, the warmth replaced by the kind of impatience that came from dealing with people who refused to see reason.
 "I'm asking you to help me save this city from its own traditions."

 The engineer looked up from his instruments, concern visible on his face.
 "Mr. Dore, the resonance is building faster than we calculated.
-If we don't begin the attuning process soon—"
+If we don't begin the attuning process soon..."

 "Then Ms. Merrin will have to make her choice quickly."